KafetzisThomas/PassManagerWeb/README.md

 - [X] **Password Health Monitoring**: Built-in tool to check the strength and health of stored passwords, identifying `weak`, `reused`, or `compromised` passwords.
 - [X] **Automatic Logout**: Enhanced security with automatic logout after **15 minutes** of inactivity or on **browser close**.
 - [X] **Cloudflare CAPTCHA Verification**: Protects against automated attacks by using CAPTCHA to verify human users.

+## Purpose

+The primary goal of this project is to **provide an open-source application that anyone can use and learn from**.
+While the deployed app is available for use, my main intention is not to attract active users or compete with major applications like [Bitwarden](https://bitwarden.com/).
+Instead, I aim to share the code, primarily written in Django, with those who might find it useful for similar projects or personal use.

+If you find this project interesting, helpful, or inspiring, please consider giving a `star`, `following`, or even `donating` to support further development.

 ## Setup for Local Development